EngineerSmith/enet-example/readme.md

 | "receive" | peer | string |
 | "disconnect" | peer | number |
 | "connect" | peer | number |

+Messages are sent between server to client using peer objects that can be found within events from the `event.peer` variable.
+Peers have many more functions that you access that can be read about on [love's wiki](https://love2d.org/wiki/enet.peer).
 # Client
 The client contains about the same amount of code as the server does - it has a few extra functions to capture and send messages however.